 Stem cell therapy for knees is natural.

 We do not produce synthetic stem cells.
 We don’t even use donor cells from embryos or other adults.
 Instead, we use your own stem cells.
 We literally take your stem cells from one part of your body and inject them into your knees or other problem areas.
 And the treatment is complete in one sitting.

 It’s as natural as you can get!

 Recovery time is minimal.

-With surgery, the recovery time can last for months, many of which you spend immobile or with your mobility severely limited.
-With stem cell knee injections, this is not the case.
+When it comes to surgery, the recovery time can last for months, many of which you spend immobile or with your mobility severely limited.
+But with stem cell knee injections, this is not the case.
 You walk in and walk out of the procedure on your own, and your daily routine should stay the same.